wp-plugins/rvg-optimize-database/readme.txt

 * Change the settings (if needed) in the WP Admin Panel &raquo; Settings &raquo; Optimize Database -or- via the WP Admin Panel &raquo; Optimize Database icon (depends on settings)

 == Changelog ==
+= 3.1.4 [02/28/2015] =
+* NEW: optimization timer
+* CHANGE: from now on InnoDB tables are skipped from optimization
+* CHANGE: various minor improvements
+* BUG FIX: removed strtolower while fetching database properties

 = 3.1.3 [02/21/2015] =
 * NEW: showing the icon in the admin menu is now configurable via the settings page